Biceps: Training

 The biceps can be strengthened using weight and resistance training.
 Examples of well known biceps exercises are the chin-up and biceps curl.
+The majority of weightlifters separate bicep exercises into two categories: exercises which focus on the short-head of the biceps brachii and those which work the long-head.
+Bicep curls, barbell curls, and concentration curls primarily focus on the short-head of the biceps brachii, while dumbbell waiter curls and close-grip barbell curls work the long-head of the biceps.
+In addition to these, weightlifters include exercises for the brachialis muscle, such as hammer curls, to increase the size of the upper arm.

 Etymology and grammar

 The biceps brachii muscle is the one that gave all muscles their name: it comes from the Latin musculus, "little mouse", because the appearance of the flexed biceps resembles the back of a mouse.
 The same phenomenon occurred in Greek, in which μῦς, mȳs, means both "mouse" and "muscle".

 The term biceps brachii is a Latin phrase meaning "two-headed [muscle] of the arm", in reference to the fact that the muscle consists of two bundles of muscle, each with its own origin, sharing a common insertion point near the elbow joint.
 The proper plural form of the Latin adjective biceps is bicipites, a form not in general English use.
 Instead, biceps is used in both singular and plural (i.e., when referring to both arms).

 The English form bic [sic], attested from 1939, is a back formation derived from misinterpreting the s of biceps as the English plural marker -s.

+Adriaan van den Spiegel called the biceps a Pisciculus) due to its fusiform shape, which is why in the Italian-language medical literature it is sometimes called il pescetto, "the small fish".

 History

 Leonardo da Vinci expressed the original idea of the biceps acting as a supinator in a series of annotated drawings made between 1505 and 1510; in which the principle of the biceps as a supinator, as well as its role as a flexor to the elbow were devised.
 However, this function remained undiscovered by the medical community as da Vinci was not regarded as a teacher of anatomy, nor were his results publicly released.
 It was not until 1713 that this movement was re-discovered by William Cheselden and subsequently recorded for the medical community.
 It was rewritten several times by different authors wishing to present information to different audiences.
 The most notable recent expansion upon Cheselden's recordings was written by Guillaume Duchenne in 1867, in a journal named Physiology of Motion.
-To this day it remains one of the major references on supination action of the biceps brachii.
+It remains one of the major references on supination action of the biceps brachii.